Bovi-analytics/cow_behaviour_2025/src/README.md

 3. **Open a Pull Request:**
 On GitHub, navigate to your fork, click **New pull request**, and ensure that the base repository is the original template repository.
 Provide a detailed description of your changes so that reviewers have context.

-## Forking vs. Repository Templates
+## Forking

-### Forking:

 - **Retains Full History and Connection:**
 Your fork includes the entire commit history and maintains an explicit link (via the upstream remote) with the original template.
 - **Facilitates Updates and Collaboration:**
 You can easily fetch updates from the main template and contribute enhancements back via pull requests.

-### Repository Templates:

-- **Creates an Independent Copy:**
-When you create a new repository from a template, you get the standardized directory structure, but without history, making it difficult to merge updates later.
-- **Suitable for One-Time Setup:**
-This approach is useful for quickly starting projects when ongoing contributions or updates to the template are not required.
+This is different from a copy as updated files in the template repo are not shown in a copied repo.
+This is the case for a forked repo as well as giving users the ability to commit changes to files and create pull requests to update the original repo.
+These updates can subsequently be used by other users.
 For ongoing collaboration and shared improvements, **forking** is the recommended workflow.